expedition yacht seal

 A sailing and rowing dinghy is available for exploring fjords and coves, as well as an inflatable dinghy with a quiet four stroke outboard for viewing wildlife.
 Scuba diving or kayaking are available if arranged in advance.

 We've updated Facebook more regularly than this website while we've been in the Pacific.
 You can view our page at Facebook without being a member as long as you are working on a full-sized computer (Facebook mobile requires that you are logged in).

 If you're heading towards Antarctica or South Georgia in your own yacht next season, Hamish is again available for piloting.

-We've given Seal a hard test in the last eight years and over sixty thousand miles, taking in everything from uncharted Arctic and Antarctic regions to coral atolls and long ocean crossings.
+We've given Seal a hard test in the last nine years and over sixty five thousand miles, taking in everything from uncharted Arctic and Antarctic regions to coral atolls and long ocean crossings.
 There are now several sister-ships to Seal under construction for private owners.

 "Both [Kate and Hamish] are first-class seamen.

 I quickly develop a great respect for their quiet competence, their

 knowledge of the boat, and their love of the area."